Camara leads Dayton against Virginia Tech after 20-point game - WTOP News

 Blacksburg, Virginia; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Dayton plays the Virginia Tech Hokies after Toumani Camara scored 20 points in Dayton’s 80-74 win against the SE Louisiana Lions.
+BOTTOM LINE: Dayton visits the Virginia Tech Hokies after Toumani Camara scored 20 points in Dayton’s 80-74 victory over the SE Louisiana Lions.

-The Hokies have gone 6-0 in home games.
-Virginia Tech is fifth in the ACC with 25.3 defensive rebounds per game led by Justyn Mutts averaging 7.5.
+The Hokies are 6-0 in home games.
+Virginia Tech scores 77.1 points and has outscored opponents by 12.0 points per game.

-The Flyers have gone 0-1 away from home.
-Dayton averages 65.2 points while outscoring opponents by 5.4 points per game.
+The Flyers are 0-1 on the road.
+Dayton scores 65.2 points while outscoring opponents by 5.4 points per game.

-TOP PERFORMERS: Hunter Cattoor is shooting 44.7% from beyond the arc with 2.3 made 3-pointers per game for the Hokies, while averaging 10.1 points.
-Sean Pedulla is shooting 49.2% and averaging 16.8 points for Virginia Tech.
+TOP PERFORMERS: Sean Pedulla is scoring 16.8 points per game with 3.4 rebounds and 4.0 assists for the Hokies.
+Grant Basile is averaging 13.9 points and 5.2 rebounds while shooting 52.9% for Virginia Tech.

 Daron Holmes is scoring 15.9 points per game and averaging 7.2 rebounds for the Flyers.
-Mustapha Amzil is averaging 11.1 points for Dayton.
+Mustapha Amzil is averaging 11.1 points and 4.8 rebounds for Dayton.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.